BytePhoenixCoding/BlockchainTokenSniper/README.md

 BSCTokenSniper is a bot written in Python to detect new PairCreated events in the Binance Smart Chain (when a liquidity pair has been created) and buy the token.
 It is quite reliable and works well but it is the first version, so if you find any problems/improvements/suggestions please let me know by raising an issue.

+#Update
+Some user facing error when run this bot on Linux or MacOS, the error is because ctypes windll which is for windows.
+And there minor update to run in linux version.
+And runing perfectly.

 Description

 The aim of BSC Token Sniper is to buy new tokens with a specified amount of BNB, with the aim of the price rising Once the bot detects a PairCreated event, it is able to check the token (mini audit).